AshkanPoyber/PoyberPlus/README.md

 <br>
 💢 And Absolutely So Much More
 # Pay Attention
-💥 The Construction Of This Game Will Begin In July , Thank You For Your Patience 🌹
+💥 This Is My Final Website Project For My University , But Wait For Other Personal Projects , Thank You For Your Patience 🌹

 # Known Issue's
 ⚠ It Is Final Version , So It Getting So Problems At This Time , I'm Working On Fix!
 But Wait For Development